JuliaTorrejon/juliatorrejon/docs/portfolio.md

 down your thoughts about a topic well enough to create a blog post, then you have sufficiently learnt the base level knowledge for that skill.
 It is a great way to reinforce what you have learnt.

-### Automated Testing for Research Dashboard

-A Python script written using Selenium in order to test that the specified functionalities work as expected in various desktop browsers and devices with BrowserStack.

-This testing has been focused on the [Research Dashboard](https://gitlab.developers.cam.ac.uk/jt654/automated-selenium-testing-browserstack-2) project that the DevOps team at the University
-Information Services is working on.

-### Automated Testing for Asset Register

-A Python script written using Selenium in order to test that the specified functionalities work as expected in different desktop browsers and devices with BrowserStack.

-This testing has been concentrated on the [Asset Register](https://gitlab.developers.cam.ac.uk/jt654/browserstack) project that the DevOps team at the university information Services is working on.

 ### Bin Collection Day

 Find out your [bin collection](https://github.com/JuliaTorrejon/bin_collection) day and what bin needs to be collected.